EmbroidePy/pyembroidery/README.md

 ---
 Conceptually a lot of embroidery can be thought of as unbroken blocks of stitches.
 Given the ubiquity of this, pyembroidery allows several methods for manipulating stitchblocks for reading and writing.

-A stitch block currently has two parts a block and thread.

-The block is a list of lists, with each 3 values. x, y, command. iterable set of objects with stitch.command, stitch.x, stitch.y will also works for adding a stitch block to a pattern.
+The stitches within pyembroidery are a list of lists, with each 3 values. x, y, command.
+The stitchblocks given by commands like .get_as_stitchblock() are subsections of this.
+For adding stitches like with .add_stitchblock(), iterable set of objects with stitch.command, stitch.x, stitch.y will also works for adding a stitch block to a pattern.

-If your internal schema is different than this, raise an issue to have it accounted for within pyembroidery.
+.add_block():
+---
+.add_block() takes a lot of other types:

+The first parameter is the block with the following formats allowed:
+* a list of lists, either 2 or 3 long.
+* a list of tuple
+* a tuple of tuples
+* a list of complex
+* a tuple of complex
+* a list of integers `[x0,y0,x1,y1,x2,y2,x3,y3,...]`
+* a list of floats `[x0,y0,x1,y1,x2,y2,x3,y3,...]`

+The second parameter is the thread.
+The threads are equally agnostic as to what they take.
+* EmbThread object
+* int (color in 0xRRBBGG)
+* `dict` with values for:
+   * "name"
+   * "description"
+   * "desc"
+   * "brand"
+   * "manufacturer"
+   * "color", can be int, hex_string ("#ff00ff","#f0f"), tuple (255,0,255), explicit color name ("red")
+   * "hex", overt hex color, may omit the '#'
+   * "id", catalog number
+   * "catalog", same
+* `str` string value of the color, either hex color or explicit color name.

+(Note: explicit color names are those found in the X11/CSS/SVG named colors)

+`pattern.add_block([(0, 0), (0, 100), (100, 100), (100, 0), (0, 0)], "red")`
+`pattern.add_block([0, 0, 0, 100, 100, 100, 100, 0, 0, 0], "#f00")`

 When a call is made to add_stitchblock(), the thread object is required to whether the current thread is different than the previous one.
 If a different thread is detected pyembroidery will append a COLOR_BREAK rather than SEQUENCE_BREAK after it adds the stitches into the pattern.
 Depending on your use case, you could implement this yourself using singular calls to add_stitch_relative() or add_stitch_absolute() and then determine the type of break with COLOR_BREAK or SEQUENCE_BREAK afterwards.
 No break command will cause it to merge these stitches (likely invoking whatever long_stitch_contingency is needed).